A Framework for Conditional Statement Technical Debt Identification and Description: SATD Comment Generation

 The last layer in the decoder is a Dense layer with a \emph{softmax} activation function:

-If we have $|\mathscr{V}|$ words in our target vocabulary (in our case, the vocabulary of the comments), the \emph{softmax} activation function gives a probability value between 0 and 1 to each word in the vocabulary for the current prediction where the sum of all these values is 1.
-The model then nominates the word with the highest probability value to be the predicted output word for the current position $\boldsymbol{t}$ in the comment sentence.
+If we have $\lvert\mathcal{V}\rvert$ words in our target vocabulary (in this case, the comment vocabulary), the \emph{softmax} activation function gives a probability value between 0 and 1 to each word in the vocabulary for the prediction at the current time $\boldsymbol{t}$, where the sum of all these values is 1.
+The model then nominates the word with the highest probability value to be the predicted output word $\boldsymbol{W_{out\_t}}$ for the current position $\boldsymbol{t}$ in the comment sentence.